hlimbo/definitelynotbomberman/README.md

 ### Known Issues
 * Audio on while playing web isn't the best quality due to link here: (It's a known issue on Godot Engine's end as of v4.4).
 Using the stream mode on web rather than samples as samples doesn't allow me to crossfade between the 2 audio tracks when transitioning between the menu music and bg music.
-* Hitboxes of enemies, explosions and players need adjustments to match actual visual sizes
 * Game Balance on Mobs -- needs further tweaking but that task is an infinite time sink